-Yes, the Online Interactive Acting Course is a separate entity to the The Saffron Group agency.
+Yes, The Saffron Acting Studios is a separate entity to the The Saffron Group agency.
 Your training will not be affected in any way if you are represented by another talent agency.

-Do I need to live in the UK to take part in the course?
+Do I need to live in the UK to take part in the lessons?

-No, with the course being online, this means anybody, anywhere in the world can apply for the course However, applicants need to be fluent in spoken English and confident reading in English..
+No, with the lessons being online, this means anybody, anywhere in the world can apply for the course However, applicants need to be fluent in spoken English and confident reading in English.
 Please be aware that there may be text and script that may have advanced vocabulary in them on the course.